Electric Vehicle Planning Study

 Metro Transit electric buses — Metro Transit has been responsibly moving to greener operations since 2002 as one of the first adopters of hybrid-electric buses.
 A pilot program featured 60-foot electric buses on the METRO C Line, partially funded through a $1.75 million Federal Transit Administration Low/No Emission Grant.

-Drive Electric Minnesota is a partnership of Minnesota’s electric vehicle (EV) champions, dedicated to encouraging the deployment of EVs and the establishment of EV charging infrastructure through public-private partnerships, financial incentives, education, technical support and public policy.
+Drive Electric Minnesota is a partnership of Minnesota’s electric vehicle champions, dedicated to encouraging the deployment of electric vehicles and the establishment of electric vehicle charging infrastructure through public-private partnerships, financial incentives, education, technical support and public policy.

-Cities Charging Ahead! began with a peer cohort of 28 cities that worked together across Minnesota to explore electric vehicle readiness.
-A second cohort, formed in 2020, is continuing this work.
+EV Smart Cities and Native Nations Program began as Cities Charging Ahead! with a peer cohort of 28 cities that worked together across Minnesota to explore electric vehicle readiness.
+Great Plains Institute designed this new program to provide more communities with a readiness roadmap.